jd-apprentice/dotfiles/README.md

 # dotfiles
-- 🐧 This is my personal configuration reposity
+- 🐧 This is my personal configuration repository
 - 🥺 Idk what i'm doing so be patient

 ## welcome